MicrosoftDocs/sql-docs/docs/t-sql/statements/create-function-transact-sql.md

  Is the return value of a scalar user-defined function.
 For [!INCLUDE[tsql](../../includes/tsql-md.md)] functions, all data types, including CLR user-defined types, are allowed except the **timestamp** data type.
 For CLR functions, all data types, including CLR user-defined types, are allowed except the **text**, **ntext**, **image**, and **timestamp** data types.
 The nonscalar types, **cursor** and **table**, cannot be specified as a return data type in either [!INCLUDE[tsql](../../includes/tsql-md.md)] or CLR functions.

  *function_body*
- Specifies that a series of [!INCLUDE[tsql](../../includes/tsql-md.md)] statements, which together do not produce a side effect such as modifying a table, define the value of the function. *function_body* is used only in scalar functions and multistatement table-valued functions.
+ Specifies that a series of [!INCLUDE[tsql](../../includes/tsql-md.md)] statements, which together do not produce a side effect such as modifying a table, define the value of the function. *function_body* is used only in scalar functions and multistatement table-valued functions (MSTVFs).

  In scalar functions, *function_body* is a series of [!INCLUDE[tsql](../../includes/tsql-md.md)] statements that together evaluate to a scalar value.

- In multistatement table-valued functions, *function_body* is a series of [!INCLUDE[tsql](../../includes/tsql-md.md)] statements that populate a TABLE return variable.
+ In MSTVFs, *function_body* is a series of [!INCLUDE[tsql](../../includes/tsql-md.md)] statements that populate a TABLE return variable.

  *scalar_expression*
  Specifies the scalar value that the scalar function returns.

  TABLE
- Specifies that the return value of the table-valued function is a table.
-Only constants and @*local_variables* can be passed to table-valued functions.
+ Specifies that the return value of the table-valued function (TVF) is a table.
+Only constants and @*local_variables* can be passed to TVFs.

- In inline table-valued functions, the TABLE return value is defined through a single SELECT statement.
+ In inline TVFs, the TABLE return value is defined through a single SELECT statement.
 Inline functions do not have associated return variables.

- In multistatement table-valued functions, @*return_variable* is a TABLE variable, used to store and accumulate the rows that should be returned as the value of the function. @*return_variable* can be specified only for [!INCLUDE[tsql](../../includes/tsql-md.md)] functions and not for CLR functions.
+ <a name="mstvf"></a> In MSTVFs, @*return_variable* is a TABLE variable, used to store and accumulate the rows that should be returned as the value of the function. @*return_variable* can be specified only for [!INCLUDE[tsql](../../includes/tsql-md.md)] functions and not for CLR functions.

 > [!WARNING]
->  Joining to a multistatement table valued function in a **FROM** clause is possible, but can give poor performance. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is unable to use all the optimized techniques against some statements that can be included in a multistatement function, resulting in a suboptimal query plan.
+> Joining to an MSTVF in a **FROM** clause is possible, but can result in poor performance. [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is unable to use all the optimized techniques on some statements that can be included in a MSTVF, resulting in a suboptimal query plan.
 To obtain the best possible performance, whenever possible use joins between base tables instead of functions.

+> [!IMPORTANT]
+> MSTVFs have a fixed cardinality guess of 100 starting with [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)], and 1 for earlier [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] versions.
+> Starting with [!INCLUDE[ssSQL17](../../includes/sssql17-md.md)], optimizing an execution plan that uses MSTVFs can leverage interleaved execution, which results in using actual cardinality instead of the above heuristics.
+> For more information, see [Interleaved execution for multi-statement table valued functions](../../relational-databases/performance/adaptive-query-processing.md#interleaved-execution-for-multi-statement-table-valued-functions).

  *select_stmt*
- Is the single SELECT statement that defines the return value of an inline table-valued function.
+ Is the single SELECT statement that defines the return value of an inline table-valued function (TVF).

  ORDER (\<order_clause>)
  Specifies the order in which results are being returned from the table-valued function.
 For more information, see the section, "[Using Sort Order in CLR Table-valued Functions](#using-sort-order-in-clr-table-valued-functions)", later in this topic.